mherrmann/fbs-tutorial/README.md

 Then, run `python -m fbs run` again.
 You will be rewarded ;-)

 ### Resources
-Another feature of our new example was the call `self.get_resource(...)`.
+Another feature of our new example was the call `self.get_resource('success.jpg')`.
 It loads an image that lives in the folder [`src/main/resources`](src/main/resources/base).
-But what if your user is running the compiled form of your app?
-In that case, there is no `src/...` because the directory structure is completely different.
+But what if the user is running the compiled form of your app?
+In that case, there is no `src/...`, because the directory structure is completely different.

-The answer is that `get_resource(...)` is clever enough to determine if it is running from source, or from the compiled form of your app.
+The answer is that `get_resource(...)` is clever enough to determine whether it is running from source, or from the compiled form of your app.
 To ensure that the image is in fact distributed alongside your application, `fbs` copies all files from `src/main/resources` into the `target/app` folder.
-So, if you have data files that you want to include, such as images, `.qss` style sheets (Qt's equivalent of `.css` files) and many others, place them in `src/main/resources`.
+So, if you have data files that you want to include (such as images, `.qss` style sheets - Qt's equivalent of `.css` files, etc.) place them in `src/main/resources`.

 ### Different OSs
 Often, you will want to use different versions of a resource file depending on